Paweł Rabiej

-Paweł Mariusz Rabiej (born 7 July 1971) is a political and opinion journalist.
+Paweł Mariusz Rabiej (/pl/; born 7 July 1971) is a political and opinion journalist.
 He is one of the co-founders of the Modern centrist party, and was its spokesperson from 2016 to 2017.
 From 2018 to 2020 he was a deputy mayor of Warsaw, Poland.

 Biography

 Paweł Rabiej was born on 7 July 1971 in Puławy, Poland.
 In 1995 he graduated from the Faculty of Polish Studies of the University of Warsaw.
 He had also done postgraduate studies at the Columbia University in New York City in 1998, and at the Warsaw University of Technology Business School in 2011.

 In 1993 he took part in the election campaign of the Centre Agreement.
 In that year were also published two books co-writren by him with Inga Rosińska, titled Kim pan jest, panie Wachowski? and Droga cienia – Wachowski bez cenzury.
 He began his journalist career in 1991 working for the Polskie Radio Program III on the production of Zapraszamy do Trójki.
 He also wrote for news magazine Wprost, and from 1995 to 1997 was a journalist and economic section editor for the magazine Gazeta Bankowa.

 From 1997 to 2000 was publisher and head editor of the magazine Kalejdoskop published by LOT Polish Airlines, and deputy chairperson of publishing matters and head editor in Business Press, and publisher of its Businessman Magazine.
 From 2000 to 2002 he was a director of a consortium consisting of Business Press, Onet.pl, Wydawnictwo Pascal, and Adam Mickiewicz Institute.
 It was formed on the commission from the Ministry of Foreign Affairs, to create an advertisement campaign, promoting Poland prior to its accession into the European Union.
 From 2003 to 2008, he was a development director of the Polish edition of Harvard Business Review magazine.
 He is also a published of magazine ThinkTank, and a member of the Professional Speakers of Poland Association, and the Polish Club of Business Council.